Oldman10000/ski-carinthia/README.md

 The site uses a simple Bootstrap responsive navbar.
 All sections of the site can be reached from here - the resorts, blog, bag sections for everyone.
 Profile + logout for an authenticated user, and register/sign in for an unauthenticated user.
 The navbar menu items can be found within the standard 'hamburger' menu icon on smaller devices.

-If a user is authenticated, their username is displayed on the navbar on the link to their personal profile.
+If a user is authenticated, their username is displayed on the navbar on the link to their profile.
 If they have added items to their bag, the bag total is also displayed on the link to the bag page.

 ![navbar](documentation/navbar.jpg)

-All pages are designed with a mobile first approach using the Bootstrap responsive flexbox grid.
-For example the cards on the index page are displayed horizontally inline on a large device as in the image below.
+All pages are designed with a mobile-first approach using the Bootstrap responsive flexbox grid.
+For example, the cards on the index page are displayed horizontally inline on a large device as in the image below.

 ![index-2](documentation/index-2.jpg)